1110sillabo/ProgrammingDigitalHumanitiesBook/readme.md

 - cross-references between chapters are not going to be displayed.
 Imagine there's a link every time you see some for of \@ syntax (if you come from Latex, that  will look familiar);
 - footnotes are not rendered correctly (unfortunately RMarkdown and Git Markdown have different syntax for that).
 So, every time you see a caret (**^**) and square brackets it's a footnote.
 Example:^[This is a footnote].

+## Links

+You can click on the links that are displayed.
+If you have visual issues with links showed in their extended form and not as 'here' (with link working once clicked) remember that the book is also meant to be read.
+And with ebooks or real book the link is not an information that can be hidden.

 # Feedback and Open Issues